 The queries you can run are:

-- All Resources - shows all supported AWS multi-account resources
+- All Resources - shows all supported AWSת GCP and Azure multi-account resources

-- Resources without Tags - shows AWS resources that support tagging but have no tags
+- Resources without Tags - (AWS only) shows AWS resources that support tagging but have no tags

-- Databases with no Backup Policy - shows RDS, Redshift and DynamoDB databases that don't support backup policy
+- Databases with no Backup Policy - (AWS only) shows RDS, Redshift and DynamoDB databases that don't support backup policy

-- Unencrypted Databases and Storage Buckets - shows RDS, Redshift, DocDB, DynamoDB databases alongside EBS volumes, EFS and S3 buckets that aren't encrypted
+- Unencrypted Databases and Storage Buckets - (AWS only) shows RDS, Redshift, DocDB, DynamoDB databases alongside EBS volumes, EFS and S3 buckets that aren't encrypted

-- Disabled CloudTrails - shows CloudTrails that don't support logging in their accounts
+- Disabled CloudTrails - (AWS only) shows CloudTrails that don't support logging in their accounts

 AWS Integration Update